How To Rapidly Deploy a Scheduling Solution Across a Large Health System

 Easing the Transition

 Finding and implementing a new solution can be a daunting process, especially when you’re evaluating a new vendor.
 Too often, this means a drawn-out implementation, a steep learning curve, and all of the complexities that come with building a new vendor relationship.
-PerfectServe and its Lightning Bolt team know a thing or two about implementations, so they worked with their counterparts at St. Luke’s to design a “rapid enterprise deployment approach” that allowed for successful training and deployment that met the health system’s aggressive timeline.
+The PerfectServe team knows a thing or two about implementations, so they worked with their counterparts at St. Luke’s to design a “rapid enterprise deployment approach” that allowed for successful training and deployment that met the health system’s aggressive timeline.

 This approach is designed to expedite implementation while ensuring all users still get sufficient Lightning Bolt training.
 The subject matter expert (SME) team worked to onboard 1,100 on-call providers on May 1, 2021, using Lightning Bolt to create on-call schedules.
 Just a few months later, St. Luke’s finished onboarding the rest of their 2,468 total providers.
 At that point, they were using Lightning Bolt to schedule all providers and shift types.